Seedmanc/Tumblr-image-sorter/README.md

 * Add support for infinite scroll

 Will probably have to hook on the post retrieval even or something.
 Oh the glitches.

+* Add ability to enter new tags in addition to editing existing, plus implement propagation of changes among images of same post.

+This will help when a large photoset has no tags, rendering the script useless.
+Dunno how to make that propagation live though.

 * Make simplified generalized version without translation capabilities for use cases with English-only tags.